Rithvik09/CouponReminder/README.md

 ## General Information

-- This program addresses the need of for people to get notified on available coupons to help save cost from their purchases.
+- This program addresses the problem of people having to search through the web to find available coupons for specific stores or products.
-- Helps temple send blessings to individuals on their birthdays that makes people feel good.
-- This faciliates the temple to maintain membership.
+- Helps people get information through Alexa on available coupons for specific stores or products.
+- I undertook this project to help people get necessary information on available coupons/discounts through Alexa.

 ## Technologies Used
 - Java SE, Version 17
+- AWS Lambda

 ## Features
 List the ready features here:
-- Email note to subscribed users
+- Conceptual stage only

 ## Screenshots